f5devcentral/f5-agility-labs-sslviz/docs/class5/module2/lab3.rst

-Step 3: Verify problem fixed with client and browser
+Verify problem fixed with client and browser
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  Perform the same steps from **Step 0:**